 One of the key elements to traveling unsupported as Livermore and Frazier had been was to learn to depend on their own creativity for solving problems, not having the benefit of a local motorcycle repair shop or parts depot to purchase needed parts or someone else along as a “fixer” or “guide.”
 When a headlight on one of their motorcycles quit working they spent an hour swapping parts from the other motorcycle and chasing wires before spicing into a live wire to solve the problem.
 Their ability to identify a problem and solve it themselves gave the pair a sense of survival, confidence building and satisfaction not afforded when traveling in a supported group style.
 Their problem solving also gave reasons for toasting their successes on a few occasions.

-Livermore and Frazier had physically prepared for their two months of almost daily driving motorcycles in South America, often over rough terrain with different regimes.
+Livermore and Frazier had physically prepared for their two months of almost daily driving motorcycles in South America, often over rough terrain, with different regimes.
 Dr. G chose to prepare by spending more time and miles driving motorcycles over varied road and trail conditions while Livermore added long walks to his regular workout sessions.
 By the time they reached Chile, 5,000 miles into their trip, each had also established a pattern to ease their aches and pains at the end of long days.

 Dr. G, long a practitioner of self-medication, followed his personal prescription of mixed liquid chill and pill enhancers and tippled early to bed at the end of a tough day.
-Livermore would dine with in the hotel restaurant, and then make a long walk near or inside the compound giving him an opportunity to both walk off a heavy dinner as well as explore the nearby local sights.
+Livermore would dine with in the hotel restaurants, and then make a long walk near or inside the compound giving him an opportunity to both walk off a heavy dinner as well as explore the nearby local sights.

 This photo was an example of the varied styles of ending a long day.
 After dinner Dr. G had retired to his room where he read various verses and sections of the book provided in the night stand by the Gideons International Association or his copy of the Honda GL650 maintenance and repair manual.
-Livermore chose to slowly stroll the beach front promenade across from the gated entrance to the hotel towards the light house in the background, taking in the sights, and sometimes meeting other strollers while walking off dinner.
+Livermore chose to slowly stroll the beach front promenade across from the gated entrance to the hotel towards the light house in the background, taking in the sights, and sometimes eying other strollers while walking off dinner.

 In Santiago, it was decided to re-shoe their motorcycles with new rear tires.
-A preparation decision in Miami to shoe the motorcycles with cheap tires instead of the harder compound and more expensive type recommended by Dr. G was going to bite the pair in the middle of Nowhere.
-While the old tires had tread left, the pair knew the tires would not make it to their final destination and the odds of finding replacements in Patagonia were long and could cost them several days in downtime, as well as financially cost more than if replacements were purchased in Argentina.
+Livermore's preparation decision in Miami to shoe the motorcycles with cheap tires instead of the harder compound and more expensive type recommended by Dr. G was going to bite the pair in the middle of Nowhere.
+While the cheap tires had tread left, the pair knew the tires would not make it to their final destination and the odds of finding replacements in Patagonia were long and could cost them several days in downtime, as well as financially cost more than if replacements were purchased in Argentina.

 Luckily the pair connected with Mick Hoey (from Denmark) and Tomas Karstegl (from Chile), principals in a well known and respected motorcycle tour, rental and repair business, Ride-Chile, www.ride-chile.com.
-Within minutes they found new tires and ordered them for Frazier and Livermore to collect at the business location.
+Within minutes they found new tires and ordered them for Frazier and Livermore to collect at their business location.

 While there, road news was shared as were tips and tricks about traveling the world.
 A big surprise for Dr. G was when Karstegl showed him a book written by Frazier, titled RIDING THE WORLD.
-Karstegl had been given the book by a representative of Kawasaki USA when he was piloting a Kawasaki KLR to the USA and stopped in Irvine, California at the Kawasaki USA home offices.
-A greater surprise was discovering the book had been given to Karstegl the several years before by Dr. G’s Editor-in-Chief of ACCELERATE Magazine where Frazier was the Adventure Editor-at-Large.
+Karstegl had been given the book by a representative of Kawasaki USA when he was piloting a Kawasaki KLR650 to the USA and stopped in Irvine, California at the Kawasaki USA home offices.
+A greater surprise was discovering the book had been given to Karstegl several years before by Dr. G’s Editor-in-Chief at Kawasaki's ACCELERATE Magazine where Frazier was the Adventure Editor-at-Large.
 After Dr. G agreed to autograph the long out-of-print book, it was agreed by all that the world was truly a small place when it came to motorcycle travelers.